Natural calming aid for dogs

 Food that is high in fiber is generally high in magnesium.

-The benefits of magnesium
+The benefits of magnesium for dogs

 - Lowers muscle tension and helps maintain healthy nerve function